Gluten Free Buttermilk Cornbread

 I can’t tell you how many times I tried this recipe before I got it right.
 I’m pretty sure this is my fourth or fifth attempt!
 I wanted to get it just right because as much as I love cornbread, I’m very specific about what makes good cornbread.

-It needs to be moist.
+Cornbread needs to be moist.
 It needs to be slightly sweet.
-It needs to be crumbly but still have structure to it.
+I need it to be crumbly but still have structure to it.
 This cornbread checks all those boxes.

 I made this cornbread two ways.
 First I made it in a skillet and it was so fun and delicious.
 You can slice it into triangles and it makes for a really fun homestyle cornbread.
 I also made this in an 8×8 square pan for more traditional cornbread squares and it was just as delicious but thicker.
 No matter what pan you use, just keep in mind that the bake time is different depending on the pan.